Nechja/drinkbooksource/content/faq.md

 **Question:** I have some source material that I would add to this!
 How can I get it to you?
 > You can open a PR on [the repo that serves as the source of truth for this site](https://github.com/Nechja/drinkbooksource/).
 If you don't know how to do that, email me at kayla@afktavern.com

+**Question:** I found typo or missing tag how can I make you fix it?
+> Meme: The thing is you don't - But if you'd like to help fix it or report it try out the [github repo](https://github.com/Nechja/drinkbooksource/) or pm me on Discord/Patreon

 **Question:** I was shocked to find **-item name-** wasn't here on the website!?
 Why isn't it here?!
 > Not everything made it out, and some of the archives are incomplete.
 We have a [github repo that serves as the source of truth](https://github.com/Nechja/drinkbooksource/) for this site.
 We still find things, or ex-staff reconect and recall how to make something.
 Check back, perhaps one day it will be here.
+As of writing this FAQ I'm done with most the major menus, and still try to _once a month_ put in some theme menus.

 **Question:** Some of the item names changed or became generic!
 Why?
 > C&Ds are a bitch, time changes all our views, or I'm just not temping fate; take your pick :)

 ### Site Questions

+**Question:** All the ASCII art is glitched?!
+> If you're a wonderful, unique, and knowledgeable person who uses Firefox mobile like me, it's a known issue with the framework I used :( I found out about after I was 2 Sunday nights in coding it.
+I'll get a fix at some point and remove this question.
+If you're not a Firefox mobile or some fork of that, try allowing scripts.
+If not, hit me on the GH with the browser and a screenshot.

 **Question:** I found a bug, glitch, or issue!
-> Please open up an issue on the [repo for the Web Site]() Remember to let me know what browser and place you found it.
+> Please open up an issue on the [repo for the Web Site](https://github.com/Nechja/drinkbooksource/) Remember to let me know what browser and place you found it.
 If you are the kind of person who also likes to fix things, you can submit a PR with a bug fix.

-**Question:** Blazor?!
+**Question:** This is in Blazor?!
 Are you okay?
 Do you need mental help?
-> Probably.
+> Probably lots more therapy.
+It could have been some Node thing... yes!
+But I wouldn't say I like to code work code with 'fun' code, if you understand you understand.

 **Question:** What's with this theme?
 > Even though I'm a pc kinda gal, I'm really into console.